Knowing the ratio requirements for an ECE service

 Knowing the adult-to-child ratio

 ECE services must always have a certain number of adults for the number of children attending.
 This is called the adult-to-child ratio.
 The ratio is a critical part of running an ECE service to meet the requirements of the ECE Regulation.
 It means there can be quality teaching and that the children are safe.

-Both the adult-to-child ratio and number of qualified staff have to be kept at all times.
+The adult-to-child ratio must be kept at all times.
 This includes when the service takes children on an excursion or when adults go on lunch or other entitled breaks.
 To cover breaks, services may wish to employ additional staff, or bring in staff from non-contact time whilst other staff take their breaks.